lazywalker/DigiSkimmer/README.md

 ```
 if you upgrade from below v0.20.5, please do remember to copy your settings from the old config.py into settings.py, filename changed, sorry.

-`STATIONS` is what kiwistation for, `SCHEDULES` is for the station/band hop, avaliable bands are:
+`STATIONS` is what kiwistation for, `SCHEDULES` is for the station/band hop, available bands are:
 ```
 FT8: 10 12 15 17 20 30 40 60 80 160
 FT4: 10 12 15 17 20 30 40 80